pywbem/pywbemtools/docs/pywbemclicommands.rst

 Connections in the :term:`connections file` can be created by:

-* Using the :ref:`connection add command`.
-This allows defining the parameters of a connection as a command.

 * Using the :ref:`connection save command` with the current connection.
 This options uses the parameters current connection to define and save a connection in the connections file.